keystonejs-contrib/k6-contrib/.changeset/three-cougars-marry.md

 ---
-'@keystonejs-contrib/list-plugins': major
+'@keystonejs-contrib-next/list-plugins': major
 ---

-Add List plugins for new interface in keystone
+Add List plugins for new interface in keystone.
+Added `byTracking`, `atTracking` and `logging` plugins.